CONSTITUTION OF THE SOCIALIST PARTY USA

 Section 3: State organizations hold their authority subject to the National Committee which grants their charters and may for cause revoke that charter after a hearing.
 Revocation of the state charter may be appealed to the National Committee and the national convention.

-Section 4: Local organizations hold their authority subject to the State Committee or the National Action Committee, whichever grants their charter.
+Section 4: Local organizations hold their authority subject to the State Committee or the National Executive Committee, whichever grants their charter.
 Local charters may be revoked for cause after a hearing.
-Revocation of a local charter may be appealed to the State Committee, National Action Committee, and National Committee.
+Revocation of a local charter may be appealed to the State Committee, National Executive Committee, and National Committee.

 ARTICLE VI: Political Action